 There is also a lack of both financial resources and know-how on how to adapt the teaching methods to the needs of the individual child.
 Children with disabilities are not a homogeneous group and should not be treated as such.

-To ensure that children with disabilities will not be ignored and that they can attend school, this project educates teachers on what inclusive education means and how to promote diversity and inclusiveness in practice.
-It also provides support to parents of children with disabilities, as well as those without, to promote tolerance and increase skills on what different disabilities means.
+To ensure that children with disabilities will not be ignored and that they can attend school, this project educated teachers on what inclusive education means and how to promote diversity and inclusiveness in practice.
+It also provided support to parents of children with disabilities, as well as those without, to promote tolerance and increase skills on what different disabilities means.

-In addition to this, the project focuses on:
+In addition to this, the project focused on: